Tadeusz Brylak - Lance Corporal, 1st Polish Motorised Artillery Regt.

 Stationed in Gosford Estate, East Lothian

 We went on a lot of exercises, training, which was all needed when we took part in the second wave of the D-Day landings.
 We bided our time, moving from place to place until we came to Gosford in April 1942 from the village at Glamis.
 This was the best of camps.
 There was a Naafi canteen, a Church of Scotland canteen, nice accommodation in wooden buildings with maybe thirty men in each.
-We had showers and a good band.
-We had a nice band and had dances every Thursday.
+We had showers and a nice band and had dances every Thursday.
 We had to do something to occupy our time!
-Another dance place was in Port Seaton, the Town Hall, the Pond Hall.
+Another dance place was in Port Seaton, at the Pond Hall.
 We were there in Gosford for almost a year.

 The Ist Motorised Artillery drawn up for inspection in front of Gosford House.